Pants can mean iconic style

 - Unless you are in your twenties, cargo pants need a high heel, no matter whether the heel is chunky, stiletto, skinny, strappy, …

 - Leggings bear a high risk to make you a fashion victim.
 Important pre-requisites are slim legs and knees.
 Only style them with a tunic, sweater, trench coat, shirt or dress that entirely cover your bum.
+When leggings are along your line read this post to avoid the most common mistakes to look great in leggings leggings.

 - When you are on the curvy side, classic or relaxed fits are best for you that sit on the hips rather than on your waist.
 Your waistband should sit just below your nattural waist.
 The legs should skim your legs, i.e. not be tight.
 Furthermore, stay away from small back pockets, wide away set back pockets, and back pockets with flaps.
 They all make your curves look even wider than they are already.